DigitalGlobe/rdatools/README.md

 The `rda` command line tool is a Go based executable for accessing RDA functionality.
 As such, it is a statically linked executable and should run without hassle on most systems.

+# Installation

+To install `rda`, navigate to releases page [here](https://github.com/DigitalGlobe/rdatools/releases)  and download the most recent package for your operating system (note that Darwin is Max OSX).
+Unpack your download and you will find a binary executable named `rda`.
+Place this in your path so that you can access it from the command line wherever you're at, or run it directly from where you downloaded it.

 ## Using `rda`

-In general, `rda --help` is your guide.  `--help` works for all subcommands as well.
+In general, `rda --help` is your guide, and note that `--help` works for all subcommands as well.
+You can find what version of `rda` you're running via `rda --version`.

 Some of the commands return JSON responses; formatting JSON is easy by piping the output of the command to `jq` or `python -m json.tool`.
 For instance, `rda operator DigitalGlobeStrip1B | jq` yields nicely formatted JSON describing that operator.

 ### `rda configure`